Vienna Waltzes: Structure and choreography

 The first three sections of the ballet are all set in a woodland, with five trees Balanchine specifically requested, and choreographed to scores by Johann Strauss II.
 The first is set to "Tales from the Vienna Woods," Op.
 325, led by a woman in pink gown and man in military uniform, alongside a corps de ballet of ten couples, as New York Times critic Anna Kisselgoff described, "strolling through a forest of five prop trees."
 The next section, described as 'sylvan interlude" by dance critic Richard Buckle, is set to "Voices of Spring", Op.
 410. This section features a couple, with the man in what critic John Gruen called "bucolic attire."
 They dance with eight women in pastel tutus.
 It is followed by "Explosion Polka", Op.
 43, led by what Gruen called "a couple of most unexpected appearance," with the woman in a corseted attire and the man in striped tights.
 They are joined by three other couples in identical costumes.

 The fourth section is set to Lehár's Gold and Silver Waltz", a score that was incorporated into Balanchine's production of Lehár's The Merry Widow.
 Kisselgoff wrote that this part of the ballet references the opera, with the principal woman, in black gown and hat, representing the titular role of the opera, while her partner, in red and white, is her suitor and an officer.
 In this section, the scenery is transformed to what Ter-Arutunian described as "a land that is neither forest nor a salon," inspired by Jugendstil, a counterpart of Art Nouveau.
-Balanchine was not satisfied with this section, and made many changes to this section since the premiere.
+Balanchine was not satisfied with this section, and made many changes to this section after the premiere.

 The fifth and final section is set to the first sequence of waltzes from Richard Strauss's opera Der Rosenkavalier.
 The woman, in a white ballgown, first dances alone and her partner, in a black tailcoat, briefly joins her a few times.
 Farrell, who created the lead female role, described the partner as "somewhat absent."
 She noted this choice was made when Balanchine was "so tired of running out of men... that he decided I would do without, or almost."
 The man was the woman's "imaginary support, who appeared and disappeared with gallant grace and cunning throughout what was essentially a solo" for her.
-The sets in this section is a ballroom, but instead of referencing the 18th-century, the setting of Der Rosenkavalier, it reflects early 20th century, the period Richard Strauss lived.
+The set in this section is a ballroom, but instead of referencing the 18th-century, the setting of Der Rosenkavalier, it reflects early 20th century, the period in which Richard Strauss lived.
 According to Ter-Arutunian, the scenery here is "a dissolution into the modern age" and inspired by the Vienna Workshop's style of architecture.
 At the end of the ballet, the principal dancers in previous sections and twenty other couples return to the stage in costumes identical to those worn by the couple in the Der Rosenkavalier section.